Pay Developer Fees

 Copies of the developer fees form, and all accompanying documentation, such as demolition information sheets, can be scanned and emailed to Teresa Diaz at [email protected].
 The requestor will receive an email response indicating the total amount due based on the documentation provided by the City of Mountain View.

-2021-2022/ 2022-2023 Updates: On June 15, 2022, the Mountain View Whisman School District Board of Trustees voted to approve an increase in Developer Fees effective August 2, 2022.
-The fees are assessed against residential development and reconstruction at $3.19 per square foot and against commercial or industrial development and reconstruction at $0.52 per square foot.
+On May 2, 2024 the Mountain View Whisman School District Board of Trustees voted to approve an increase in Developer Fees effective July 1, 2024.
+The fees are assessed against residential development and reconstruction at $3.45 per square foot and against commercial or industrial development and reconstruction at $0.56 per square foot.
 The fees are authorized by Education Code Section 17620 and Government Code Section 65995.

 Developer Fee history and background: The initial maximum fee that can be levied is adjusted every two (2) years by the statewide index for Class B construction set by the State Allocation Board (“SAB”).
-In February 2022, the State Allocation Board’s biennial inflation adjustment raised the fee to $4.79 per square foot for residential construction and $0.78 per square foot for commercial/industrial construction.
+In January 2024, the State Allocation Board’s biennial inflation adjustment changed the fee to $5.17 per square foot for residential construction and $0.84 per square foot for commercial/industrial construction.
 This fee is shared by Mountain View Whisman School District and the Mountain View-Los Altos Union High School District.